 3Average wages in Canada

 Cost of living is directly tied to wages.
 If you make minimum wage, living in an expensive city will sound completely unaffordable.
-However, on a better salary, you can make it work and find prices just average.
-Now if you manage to get a good job in a low cost of living region, you will be able to afford luxuries and save money.
+However, on a better salary, you can make it work and feel like prices are average.
+If you manage to get a good job in a low cost of living region, you will be able to afford luxuries and save money.

 So, how much can you make in Canada?
 As little as minimum wage and maybe much more with the right combination of skills and experience.
 Average, median and minimum hourly wages also vary depending on the province/territory and your occupation.

-For more details, read Finding a job and working in Canada (refer to the chapter How much can you expect to make? for info on wages).
+For more details, read the chapter How much can you expect to make? in our guide Finding a job and working in Canada.

 Average, median and minimum wages by province/territory

-Province/territory 2018 average hourly wage rates 2018 median hourly wage rates Minimum hourly wages Minimum hourly wages for employees receiving tips
+Province/territory Average hourly wage rates Median hourly wage rates Minimum hourly wages

 Is there a way to guesstimate how much I could make in Canada?